 Parker from Frozen.
 Audiences blamed her for getting herself, her boyfriend and his best friend all stuck on a skilift during a snowstorm, she survives the ordeal and has the massive luck of finding a road where she could be rescued.

-Mary Jane Watson from the film franchise.
+Mary Jane Watson.
 Three movies.
 Three times kidnapped to be used as bait to lure Spidey out.
 Yawn.
-Spidey rescued her three times in the first movie alone.
-A real shame considering one of her signature comic book traits.
+It's particularly egregious in the first movie; Spidey rescued her three times in it alone.

 Interestingly enough, Gwen Stacy was originally going to be the one abducted for the final battle in the third film, not Mary Jane, and Mary Jane would have been the one who helped Harry come to his senses.
 A line from this was included in the trailer: "We've all done terrible things to each other, but we have to learn to forgive each other or else everything we ever were will have meant nothing."